 What will I do?

-How will this be delivered?
+How will this Micro-credential be delivered?

-How will this be assessed?
+How is this Micro-credential assessed?

-There are three assessment components:
+• There are three assessment components:

-• Personal exposure monitoring and modelling study (50%);
+• Personal exposure monitoring and modelling study (50%)

-• Work-based assessment report of air pollution mitigation initiative, considering application of monitoring, modelling and control (25%);
+• Work-based assessment report of air pollution mitigation initiative, considering application of monitoring, modelling, and control (25%)

 • Background and regional air quality assessment (25%).